abinit/abinit/doc/tutorial/spin.md

 and we see that the magnetization arises from the fact that there are more up than down electrons at the Fermi level.

 The magnetization is from the up channels because we initialized [[spinat]] with positive values.
-We could initialize it to negative value to have negative magnetization.
+We could initialize it to a negative value to have negative magnetization.
 [[spinat]] serves two purposes: it is a way to initially break the spin symmetry (up/down), and also to start with an initial magnetic moment, ideally close enough to the final DFT one but sometimes a final non-zero magnetic moment on the atoms is obtained by initializing [[spinat]] to larger values than the formal one
-(in spin DFT there can be several local minima for the total energy).
+(in spin DFT there can be several local minima for the total energy and depending on your starting point you can end up in different local minima).

 Note that [[spinat]] has three components (i.e. for x, y  and z directions) for each atom but in the absence of spin-orbit coupling (collinear calculation)